markozajc/Akiwrapper/README.md

 ### The game loop

-Akinator sends two types of queries: questions ("Is your character a X?", "Does your character Y?") and guesses ("Is this your character?").
+Akinator sends two types of queries: questions (*"Is your character an X?"*, *"Does your character Y?"*) and guesses (*"Is this your character?"*).
 You'll typically want to set up a query-answer loop.
 Fetch the first query with
 ```java
 Query query = aw.getCurrentQuery();
 ```